|24 Mar 2023

 They came to visit us in New Zealand a couple of years ago and were possibly the last people to get back into the country before Covid essentially shut down international travel.
 Margie and I stayed with Pieter and Ann back in July in Napier.

 It is very evident that Pieter was a man of integrity and that he will be sadly missed.
-Our sincerest condolences to the family and our thanks to Robin for sending us this tribute.
+Our sincerest condolences to the family.

 To view this News Article